ProsperousHeart/cheatsheets/Tools/git.md

 PS - there are other options you can do with this.
 Be sure to checkout documentation.

+## How Do I Push My New Branch To GitHub?

+Run this command:  `git push -u REMOTENAME BRANCHNAME`

+If it's your repo, default REMOTENAME is origin.

 ## How Do I:  Create An Upstream To My Branch On GitHub?

 If you try to run `git pull` from a branch that does not have an upstream, you will get an error similar to this: